lyokha/vim-xkbswitch/README.md

   entering Russian symbols in Insert mode when editing tex files becomes impossible.
 The issue arises from clashing XkbSwitch Insert mappings duplicates with mappings defined in vim-latex.
-To work this issue around you can disable XkbSwitch Insert mode mappings duplicates for filetype 'tex':
+To work this issue around you can disable XkbSwitch Insert mode mappings duplicates for filetype *tex*:

   ```vim
   let g:XkbSwitchIMappingsSkipFt = ['tex']